vmware/flowgate/docs/user_guide.md

 <img alt="sddc_list" src="images/user guide/sddc_list.png">

-#### Integrate with vROPs
+#### Integrate with Aria Operations

 1. Navigate to IT Management -> VMware and click the “ADD NEW INTEGRATION” button
-2. Select the server Type: vRealize Operation Manager.
+2. Select the server Type: Aria Operation Manager.
 3. Input the server IP (or FQDN)
 4. Give a name for this Integration
 5. Input server username and password.
 6. For the VerifyCert option.
-If your vRealize Operation Manager use a self-signed certificate, you should choose “no” which means not verify the certificate.
+If your Aria Operation Manager use a self-signed certificate, you should choose “no” which means not verify the certificate.
 Otherwise Flowgate will not be able to connect to the server.
 7. Click “SBUMIT” to finish the integration.

-Repeat step 1-7 if you have more than one vRealize Operation Manager servers.
+Repeat step 1-7 if you have more than one Aria Operation Manager servers.

 <img alt="sddc_add" src="images/user guide/sddc_add.png">